As a volunteer you can make a real difference to The Sharpham Trust. And you’ll learn or burnish skills at the same

+As a volunteer you can make a real difference to The Sharpham Trust.
+And you’ll learn or burnish skills at the same

+>

-Sharpham House is 10 minutes drive from Totnes, Devon, just outside the village of Ashprington.
+> Sharpham House is 10 minutes drive from Totnes, Devon, just outside the village of Ashprington.
 For full details and directions please click here

+>

-If you're without transport, we can arrange a taxi pick-up from Totnes Railway Station.
-Email Maya on [email protected] to arrange.
+> If you're without transport, we can arrange a taxi pick-up from Totnes Railway Station.
+Email Lucy on [email protected] to arrange.

+>

-At the heart of the Sharpham Trust ethos is our desire to build a more mindful, compassionate and environmentally-sustainable world.
+> At the heart of the Sharpham Trust ethos is our desire to build a more mindful, compassionate and environmentally-sustainable world.
 We connect people with nature and foster mindfulness and well-being through our programme of retreats, mindfulness courses, outdoor learning and the arts.